Master of Engineering

 - One advanced mathematics and one life science elective course are mandatory for all students (3 credits each):

 The Advanced Mathematics Requirement teaches the techniques of advanced mathematics for analysis and manipulation of data and the development and solution of mathematical models.
 Students work with advisors to determine class selection based on a student’s background and BME sub-discipline.
-Some students take statistical methods, numerical methods, or advanced analytical methods courses.
+Some students take advanced statistical methods, numerical methods, or advanced analytical methods courses.
 View courses.

 - The required course load (30 cr) allows certificate requirements to be fulfilled and flexibility in tailoring curriculum to individual students.

 - No more than two 300 and 400 level undergraduate courses can be applied to the MEng degree and a minimum of a B must be earned for them to count.
 Undergraduate courses at the 200 level and lower may be taken, but cannot be used to fulfill MEng degree requirements.
 The only exceptions to this rule are for courses listed under approved life science electives and approved advanced math courses.

 - Students may take an independent study course (BME 791) for research project.

 - Graduation requirements include approval of all courses by an advisor.

 - Internship requirements will follow the MEng Internship guidelines with the exception that the internship or project must occur after the student matriculates at Duke University.

 Sample curriculum for MEng in Biomedical Engineering (shows Bioengineering Specialization)